Hands on: Samsung Galaxy S10 Lite review

 Price and release date

-Samsung hasn’t announced pricing or release dates for the Samsung Galaxy S10 Lite; that said, it’s likely the phone will cost less than the Galaxy S10e, which launched with a retail price of $749 / £669 / AU$1,199 / AED 2,699.
-Given the standard iPhone 11 launched with an even lower starting pricetag of $749, £779, AU$1,279, Samsung might be motivated to undercut it.
+Samsung hasn’t announced pricing or release dates for the Samsung Galaxy S10 Lite; that said, it’s likely the phone will cost less than the Galaxy S10e, which launched with a retail price of $749 / £669 / AU$1,199 / AED2,699.

-The bigger question will be where the phone will come out, as Samsung hasn’t said.
-While its suspected Snapdragon 855 chipset suggests it will come out in the US and typical Western markets (non-US territories typically pack the Exynos chipset).
+The bigger question will be which countries the phone will launch in, which Samsung also hasn't announced.
+If, as we suspect, there's a version of the phone with a Snapdragon 855 chipset, that suggests the phone will come to the US, as Samsung phones released there typically use Snapdragon processors.

+It's possible there will also be a version of the device with an Exynos chipset, likely the Exynos 9820 as in the Galaxy S10, and that this version will come out in European countries; then again, it's also possible that the handset will use a Snapdragon chipset worldwide, as is the case with budget Samsung devices such as the Galaxy A series.

 Design and display

-The S10 Lite goes even further in the ‘budget’ direction of budget flagship with its design, which is a larger yet simpler version of the S-series of phones.
-Aside from being notably larger than even the S10 Plus, the S10 Lite’s most notable difference swaps the classy horizontal rear camera strip for a solid rectangular lens block, a la the Google Pixel 4 - and its visual appeal is just as polarizing.
+The S10 Lite goes even further in the direction of 'affordable flagship' with its design, which is less premium than the existing S-series phones.
+Aside from being larger than the S10 and even the S10 Plus (it's actually the same size as the lesser-spotted S10 Plus 5G), the S10 Lite’s most notable difference is that it swaps the horizontal rear camera strip for a solid rectangular lens block, a la the Google Pixel 4.

-That 6.7-inch AMOLED screen is crisp and very large for an S-series phone, though it’s only FHD+ resolution (2400 x 1080).
-Much like S10e, the S10 Lite ditches the pricier S10 phones’ curved ‘waterfall’ edges for a flat screen.
+That 6.7-inch AMOLED screen is crisp, and large for an S-series phone, though it’s only Full HD+ resolution (2400 x 1080).
+Like the S10e, the S10 Lite ditches the pricier S10 phones’ curved ‘waterfall’ edges for a flat screen.

-The front is also broken up by a punch-hole that houses the front-facing camera, but it’s much smaller this time around - and it’s in the center of the display.
-All in all, the phone looks like a simplified yet larger version of last year's Samsung S10 Plus with enough luxury touches filed off to punt it down to mid-range phone looks.
+The front is also broken up by a punch-hole for the front-facing camera, but it’s much smaller this time around, and it’s in the center of the display rather than at the top-right.
+All in all, the phone looks like a simplified version of last year's Samsung S10 Plus, but with a few luxury touches filed down, resulting in mid-range phone looks.

 Cameras